cryptoalgebra/Algebra/docs/Contracts/Tokenomics/IAlgebraVirtualPoolBase.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | innerSecondsSpentPerLiquidity | uint160 | The seconds per liquidity inside the position |

+### deactivate

+`function deactivate() external`  external

+This function is used to deactivate virtual pool.
+Deactivated virtual pool will return Status.NOT_EXIST in increaseCumulative function

 ### applyLiquidityDeltaToPosition